GamesCrafters/GamesmanPuzzles/tutorial/Solver/Solver.md

 Following the steps of the algorithm we defined in [puzzle tree:](https://nyc.cs.berkeley.edu/wiki/Puzzle_tree)

 1. Find all the winstates of a Puzzle and set their remoteness to be 0.
-2. Generate all positions that have a move towards the initial position in step 1.
+2. Generate all positions that have a move towards the initial positions in step 1.
-3. Set all of our generated positions to have a remoteness equal to the initial position plus 1.
+3. Set all of our generated positions to have a remoteness equal to the initial position plus 1 if the position was not seen before.
 4. Repeat steps 2 and 3 for all new generated positions.

 Splitting the algorithm into two separate parts: